bvt123/SCH/Transformations.md

 It’s also possible to use additional SQL statements to run other views before and after the Transform views.

-### Position

-We decided to use a “natural time” to synchronize Fact building process on different source tables, considering that different OLTP systems work conformly to be able to serve customers.
-But we should add some delay to ETL processing to compensate for servers’ clock drift and OLTP systems’ own processing lags.
-We slow down the processing of the next data block to be sure that all data are on place.

-As a “position” to process only new (unseen) rows from source tables we use a DateTime64 column with some monotonic id key: `pos = tuple(dt, id)`

-### SCH.Offsets
+### SCH.Offsets to store Position

+For every Stage and Fact table we store a current position in format inspired by sonyflakeid.
+But as we write on Clickhouse's SQL a tuple(DateTime64,UInt64) is more suitable.
+DateTime - is a time when row inserted to table and UInt64 - some uniq id.
+Probably we will add hostname to that tuple, but now we still no need for that.

 That table stores both the last updated timestamp for sources and already processed position for destination tables.
-Those timestamps is used to calculate the condition when to start the process of building the destination table.
+Those timestamps are used to calculate the condition when to start the process of building the destination table.
 That process also uses timestamps to calculate a job - how much source data will be processed.

 ```sql
 CREATE TABLE SCH.Offsets